HobnobMancer/cazy_webscraper/docs/tutorial.rst

    These synonyms are stored in a JSON found at ``scraper/utilities/parse_configuration/cazy_dictionary.json``.
    Storing these synonyms allows you to modify this file if you wish to add your own synonoms for each CAZy class.

-If you have your own synonyms these can be used by using the ``--class_synonyms`` flag, followed by the path to your JSON file.
+If you have your own synonyms these can be used by using the ``--cazy_synonyms`` flag, followed by the path to your JSON file.
 This JSON file **must** have the same architecture as the JSON filed used by ``cazy_webscraper``.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^